-As previously announced in September 2021, our board of directors approved a plan to focus our resources on our most promising respiratory programs and reduce the size of the Company in order to maximize shareholder value.
+As previously announced in September 2021, our Board of Directors approved a plan to focus our resources on our most promising programs and reduce the size of the Company in order to maximize shareholder value.
 The corporate restructuring (the "Restructuring") resulted in us reducing headcount by approximately 75%.
-Approximately 75% of the total reduction in workforce occurred at the end of November 2021, and the remainder was completed at the end of February 2022.
+A majority of the total reduction in workforce occurred at the end of November 2021, and the remainder was completed at the end of February 2022.
+Since the Restructuring was announced and through its completion in the third quarter of 2022, we incurred \$31.6 million in Restructuring and related expenses, which was consistent with our expectations.